 Animal bites Human and Mammal Bites Human and other mammal bites (mostly dog and cat bites, but also squirrel, gerbil, rabbit, guinea pig, and monkey bites) are common and occasionally cause significant morbidity and disability... read more may result in cellulitis and are often polymicrobial; Pasteurella multocida is often the cause in cat bites, and Pasteurella or Capnocytophaga species are typically responsible in dog bites.

-Immunocompromised patients may become infected by opportunistic organisms, including gram-negative bacteria (such as Proteus Proteeae Infections The Proteeae are normal fecal flora that often cause infection in patients whose normal flora have been disturbed by antibiotic therapy.
+Patients who are immunocompromised may become infected by opportunistic organisms, including gram-negative bacteria (such as Proteus Proteeae Infections The Proteeae are normal fecal flora that often cause infection in patients whose normal flora have been disturbed by antibiotic therapy.
 The Proteeae constitute at least 3 genera of gram-negative... read more , Serratia Klebsiella, Enterobacter, and Serratia Infections The gram-negative bacteria Klebsiella, Enterobacter, and Serratia are closely related normal intestinal flora that rarely cause disease in normal hosts.
 Diagnosis is by... read more , Enterobacter Klebsiella, Enterobacter, and Serratia Infections The gram-negative bacteria Klebsiella, Enterobacter, and Serratia are closely related normal intestinal flora that rarely cause disease in normal hosts.
 Diagnosis is by... read more , or Citrobacter), anaerobic bacteria Overview of Anaerobic Bacteria Bacteria can be classified by their need and tolerance for oxygen: Facultative: Grow aerobically or anaerobically in the presence or absence of oxygen Microaerophilic: Require a low oxygen concentration... read more , and Helicobacter Helicobacter pylori Infection Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
-Infection may be asymptomatic or... read more and Fusarium Miscellaneous Opportunistic Fungi Many yeasts and molds can cause opportunistic, even life-threatening infections in immunocompromised patients.
+Infection may be asymptomatic or... read more and Fusarium Miscellaneous Opportunistic Fungi Many yeasts and molds can cause opportunistic, even life-threatening infections in patients who are immunocompromised.
 These infections only rarely affect immunocompetent people.
-Yeasts tend to cause... read more species.
+Yeasts tend... read more species.
 Mycobacteria Nontuberculous Mycobacterial Infections There are over 170 recognized species of mycobacteria, mostly environmental.
 Environmental exposure to many of these organisms is common, but most exposures do not cause infection and many infections... read more may rarely cause cellulitis.